imbingz/portfolios/README.md

 <a name="objectives"></a>
 ### 2. Project Objectives
  * Use Bootstrap4 to build a mobile-first responsive personal Website without using media query.
- * Use Bootstrap4 to make a sticky footer
+ * Use Bootstrap4 to make a sticky or fixed footer
  * Apply Bootstrap4 sub-rows and sub-columns

 <a name="tools"></a>